 Why the name Shravan?

 Shravan mas is one of the holiest months of the year in the Hindu calendar.
 It is the fifth month of the year in the moon-based Hindu calendar.
 Are you wondering why this month is called Shravan?
 Well, there is a mythological belief behind it.
-On Poornima or a full moon day or at any time during this month, the Shravan Nakshatra or constellation rules the skies; that’s why it is called Shravan month.
+On Poornima or a full moon day, or at any time during this month, the Shravan Nakshatra rules the skies; that’s why it is called Shravan month.

-Sagar Manthan (The churning of the ocean) is a very important event in traditional Hindu history.
-It is believed that the Sagar Manthan (which took place in search of the immortalising nectar (the Amrit)) happened during the month of Shravan mahina.
+Sagar Manthan (The churning of the ocean) is a very important event in Hindu mythology.
+It is believed that the Sagar Manthan which took place in search of the immortalising nectar (the Amrit) happened during the month of Shravan mahina.
 During the churning, 14 different Gems (ratnas) came out from the ocean.
 The thirteen gems were divided between Devas (gods) and Asuras (demons).
 But Halahal, which came out after the 13 ratnas was not accepted by anyone because it was the deadliest poison that could destroy the whole universe and every living being.
 Lord Shiva drank Halahal and kept the poison in his throat.
 Due to the effect of poison, his throat turned blue, and he came to be known as Neelkanth.